popova-mariia/tp/docs/DeveloperGuide.md

     * 3a1.
 System informs Nurse that there are no upcoming appointments.
     * Use case ends.

+**Use case 6: Edit a patient record**

+**Goal: Modify an existing patient's contact or medical information.**

+**MSS**

+1. Nurse requests to edit a patient record
+2. Nurse provides the patient ID and specifies one or more fields to update (e.g., name, phone, address, gender, etc.).
+3. System validates the patient ID and each field to be updated.
+4. System updates the patient record with the new information.
+5. System confirms the successful update.
+6. Use case ends.

+**Extensions**

+* 3a.
+Invalid patient ID provided
+    * 3a1.
+System informs Nurse that the patient ID is invalid or not found.
+    * 3a2.
+System requests a valid patient ID.
+    * 3a3.
+Nurse provides a new ID.
+    * Steps 3a1–3a3 repeat until a valid patient ID is provided.
+    * Use case resumes from step 3.

+* 3b.
+Invalid input for one or more fields
+    * 3b1.
+System informs the Nurse of each invalid field and the corresponding format or constraint.
+    * 3b2.
+System requests corrected values for the invalid fields.
+    * 3b3.
+Nurse provides corrected input.
+    * Steps 3b1–3b3 repeat until all inputs are valid.
+    * Use case resumes from step 4.

+* 4a.
+No changes detected
+    * 4a1.
+If the new values are the same as the existing ones, System informs Nurse that no updates were made.
+    * Use case ends.

+**Use case 7: Clear all patient records**

+**Goal: Remove all existing patient records from the system.**

+**MSS**

+1. Nurse requests to clear all patient records.
+2. System prompts Nurse for confirmation before proceeding.
+3. Nurse confirms the action.
+4. System deletes all patient records from the system.
+5. System informs Nurse that the address book has been cleared.
+6. Use case ends.

+**Extensions**

+* 3a.
+Nurse cancels the clear request
+    * 3a1.
+Nurse declines the confirmation prompt.
+    * 3a2.
+System informs Nurse that the clear action has been cancelled.
+    * Use case ends.

+* 4a.
+No records to clear
+    * 4a1.
+System detects that there are no patient records to delete.
+    * 4a2.
+System informs the Nurse that the address book is already empty.
+    * Use case ends.

 **Use case 6: List all patients**

 **Goal: View all active patient records.**